GRADES AND EXAMS

 Are instructors required to keep final exams and grading records?

 For exams administered in hard copy, instructors may opt to either return final exams (or copies of them), or retain them in the Econ main office (530 Evans Hall) where students may view them.
 Final exams administered electronically (gradescope, bCourses, etc.) do not need to be turned in to the office.
-Final exams are retained by Joe Sibol in the main office (530 Evans Hall) for thirteen months after the date of the final exam.
+Final exams are retained by the staff in the main office (530 Evans Hall) for thirteen months after the date of the final exam.
 Final exams are kept for the thirteen-month period by the Department for reference in case a student wants to challenge the final grade that he/she received.
 The grading records also play an important role in a dispute or challenge should one arise.

 What do I do about plagiarism and cheating?

 The Berkeley Center for Teaching and Learning provides many suggested strategies for instructors to help them minimize the occurrence of academic dishonesty.
 However if you or one of your GSIs suspect that a student has committed plagiarism or cheating, the Graduate Student Instructor Teaching and Resource Center provides an excellent description of procedures for both instructors and GSIs to follow for resolving or reporting the incident.
-You may contact Patrick Allen at the Department level for assistance with resolution and/or required paperwork.